 Maniapoto Cultural Assessment Framework

-Maniapoto Māori Trust Board and NIWA worked collaboratively during 2018-19 to support Ngāti Maniapoto whānau to reconnect with and participate in the assessment of their freshwater according to their values.
+Te Nehenehenui (previously Maniapoto Māori Trust board) and NIWA are working collaboratively to support Ngāti Maniapoto whānau to reconnect with and participate in the assessment of their freshwater according to their values.

 The framework developed derives from Ngāti Maniapoto values, incorporating a Ngāti Maniapoto way of assessing state, as well as assessment tools and approaches that are based on mātauranga Māori, community and scientific knowledge.

 Initially four values were proposed based on existing Maniapoto documents (e.g. Iwi Environmental Management and Fisheries Plan), including tuna, swimming, kōura and sites of significance.